pydatasci-repos/pydatasci/README.md

 *pre-alpha; in active development*

 # Value Proposition
 *PyDataSci* is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform best practice machine learning without the coding overhead.
-So hypertune to your heart's content, visually compare models, and know that you've found the best one with the proof to back it up.
+So hypertune your cross-validated datasets to your heart's content, visually compare models, and know that you've found the best one with the proof to back it up.

 ## TLDR
 ```